Scthe/scthe.github.io/content/blog/2023-12-21-vulkan-frame/vulkan_frame.md

   />
   <Figcaption>

-Debugging uniform values in [RenderDoc](/blog/debugging-vulkan-using-renderdoc/).
+Debugging uniform values in <CrossPostLink permalink="/blog/debugging-vulkan-using-renderdoc/" paragraph="Debugging shader in RenderDoc">RenderDoc</CrossPostLink>.
 It also works with `push constants`.

   </Figcaption>
 </Figure>